 skip to Main Content

-Everything DiSC® as a graduation present
+Giving DiSC as a graduation gift

-2 min read
+4 min read

-Have you considered giving the Everything DiSC Workplace® assessment to a recent graduate?
-I just did that.
 I have a young friend who received both their high school diploma and associate’s degree this year.
-I thought they would find the results interesting and it would be something we could talk about when they came to visit.
+I selected Everything DiSC Workplace®, a research-backed assessment that is great for someone encountering DiSC for the first time.
+I thought they would find the results interesting, and that it would be something we could talk about when they came to visit.

-They didn’t take the assessment right away and I was a little worried that they thought it was a stupid gift.
+My friend didn’t take the assessment right away and I was a little worried that they thought it was a stupid gift.
 When I asked them about their results, however, this is what they had to say:

 “It’s elaborate.
 Usually you get a vague outline that’s just enough to be applicable.”

 We both admitted how we sometimes act from the more maladaptive side of our styles.
-The profile made this type of conversation much less preachy than it might have been if I tried to talk about these issues without the DiSC® context.
+The profile made this type of conversation much less preachy than it might have been if I tried to talk about these issues without the DiSC context.

 “It’s great.
 This will help me with writing a resume, with how to pitch myself.
 It gives you good solid adjectives.”